Sign In Register

 Healthcare Facilities69

-Liverpool has an average annual temperature of 53°F (11°C).
+Liverpool experiences four distinct seasons with an average annual temperature of 53°F (11°C).
 Winters average 25°F in January while summers reach 77°F in July.
-Annual precipitation is 41.0 inches.
-The area enjoys 275 sunny days per year.
+The area gets 275 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 41.0 inches.
+The area receives 27.9 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 449 feet.

 Temperature